|Biography Prof. Wolf H. Hilbertz

 After Wolf Hilbertz was born, the family moved to Ústí nad Labem / Aussig in the Czech Republic.
 When World War II began, his father volunteered for the Wehrmacht and became a member of the Brandenburger special forces.
 Wolf's sister Uta was born in 1940.
 His father was badly wounded in Greece in 1944 and fled from the Red Army with his family towards the west in 1945.

 He published extensively on his R & D and lectured widely in the Americas, Europe, and Asia, conducting hands-on workshops.
 His work has been exhibited on several continents.
-He authored several US and international patents, the most environmentally important one together with Dr. Thomas Goreau.
-In 1998 he and Thomas Goreau were awarded the Theodore M. Sperry Award for Pioneers and Innovators, the top award of the Society for Ecological Restoration.
+He authored several US and international patents.
+In 1998 he and Dr. Thomas Goreau were awarded the Theodore M. Sperry Award for Pioneers and Innovators, the top award of the Society for Ecological Restoration.

-Installing, maintaining, and monitoring projects in many countries together with his partner of twenty years, Tom Goreau, and with the help of a host of dedicated associates, students, and volunteers, Hilbertz designed and implemented seascaping projects focusing on coral conservation / fish habitat, mariculture, and erosion control.
+With the help of a host of dedicated associates, students, and volunteers, Hilbertz designed and implemented seascaping projects focusing on coral conservation / fish habitat, mariculture, and erosion control.
 Whenever possible, this was done with direct local government or community involvement and participation.
-Production of building materials and components, metals, minerals and gases from seawater, direct or indirect solar energy conversion, sustainable brine utilization and model seacology artificial/natural islands like the Autopia Saya Project in the Indian Ocean initiated in 1997, are ongoing projects and concerns, continuing after his death.
-His work is being continued by his long time partner Dr. Thomas Goreau.
+Ongoing projects and concerns were the production of building materials and components, metals, minerals and gases from seawater, direct or indirect solar energy conversion, sustainable brine utilization and model seacology artificial/natural islands like Autopia Saya.
+The Autopia Saya Project in the Indian Ocean was initiated in 1997 and continued in 2002.
+After his death, work on accretion projects has continued.

 After suffering what were initially diagnosed as stomach problems in the spring and summer of 2007, he was diagnosed with terminal lung cancer at the end of July.
 He died August 11, 2007 in Munich.
 He was survived by his mother († 2008), sister, his wife and two ex-wives, and five children; two sons and three daughters.
 The urn with his ashes was buried at the cemetery "Städtischer Friedhof Wilmersdorf" in Berlin.